typesupply/glyph-nanny/readme.md

 `registeredTests()`

 Returns a dictionary of all registered tests.
-The kets are the test identifiers and the values are dictionaries of data about the tests.
+The keys are the test identifiers and the values are dictionaries of data about the tests.

 `testGlyph(glyph, tests=None)`